Cross-talk and interference enhance information capacity of a signaling pathway: Discussion

-Using a simple model, we have shown that TF interaction at overlapping binding sites plus upstream cross-regulation can enhance information transmission compared to non-interacting TFs.
-We motivated the frequent observation of the feed-forward motif ending in overlapping binding sites in developmental gene networks.
-Although the feed-forward motif has been proposed before for optimizing information transmission in regulatory networks \cite{BialekPRE2}, we emphasize that our approach is fundamentally different, since it stems from correlated binding noise, and physically requires existence of TF interactions at the binding level.
+We have shown that TF interaction at overlapping binding sites plus upstream cross-regulation can enhance information transmission compared to non-interacting TFs.
+This is consistent with the frequent observation of the feed-forward motif ending in overlapping binding sites in developmental gene networks.
+Although the feed-forward motif has been proposed before for optimizing information transmission in regulatory networks \citep{BialekPRE2}, we emphasize that our approach is fundamentally different, since it stems from correlated binding noise, and physically requires existence of TF interactions at the binding level.
 This is indeed what is experimentally observed in the three examples discussed above.
-We also hope to convey the importance of careful analysis of correlated noise in biological systems.
-The conventional approach of treating intracellular noise as uncorrelated fluctuations might not reveal intricate connections in the complex networks involved in regulation, transcription, and translation.
+Diamond motifs, where inputs are transmitted independently and then recombined later, have also been proposed as mechanisms of increasing gain in signaling pathways \citep{Ronde12}.